rafi-kamal/Vehicle-and-Lane-Line-Detection/README.md

 Vehicle Detection Pipeline
 --------------------------

  - Train a classifier to identify car vs non-car images.
 I've trained my classifier in 64*64 images from [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html) and [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/).
-The trained model is saved in `model.pkl` file, so you don't need to re-train the model.
+The trained model is saved in `model.pkl` file, so you don't need to re-train the model
  - Use the [HOG](https://en.wikipedia.org/wiki/Histogram_of_oriented_gradients) features of the image to train the model
  - Use sliding windows of different sizes to take out a rectangular portion of the image, resize it to 64*64 and use the trained model to predict if that portion contains a car or not
  - Merge all the windows containing cars